excellalabs/face-off/README.md

 =======================

-A Django app for testing your ability to match coworker names with faces, utilizing the Yammer API.
+A Django app for testing your ability to match coworker names with faces, utilizing the Yammer API, redis caching and Heroku.

 Setup
 -----